sixgpt/minercli/README.md

-# SixGPT Miner
+# SixGPT Miner [DEPRECATED]

-Miner for the SixGPT Synthetic Data Generation DLP
+This is the OLD version of the SixGPT miner.
+Our official miner is here: https://github.com/sixgpt/miner

 # About